CSV / PDF Importing

-With almost 40% of our users based outside of US/Canada, CSV importing has been a popular choice for getting bulk transactions into Lunch Money.
+With almost 40% of our users based outside of US/Canada, CSV and PDF importing has been a popular choice for getting bulk transactions into Lunch Money.

 For more details on the CSV import tool, read the page on Mint migration tool.